Boston and Skegness: 2010–2015: Conservatives challenged by UKIP

-2015–present: Brexit vote, becoming a safe Conservative seat
+2015–2019: Brexit vote, becoming a safe Conservative seat

 Warman's maiden speech discussed the positive and negative effects of immigration on Boston and Skegness, saying that the pressures on public services "allowed divisive, single-issue political campaigns to flourish".
 Warman supported remaining in the European Union in the 2016 EU membership referendum.
 Nevertheless, the constituency is estimated to have had the highest vote share in favour of leaving the European Union (EU) in the EU referendum, at 75.6%.

 On 29 April 2017, Paul Nuttall, the leader of UKIP at the time, announced that he was standing in Boston and Skegness, noting that the constituency had the highest Leave vote in the country.
 Shortly before the election, the BBC described Boston as "Britain's unofficial Brexit capital".
 Liberal Democrats and Labour also planned to contest the seat, with the Green Party intending to if they could find the funds for a deposit.
-(The Green Party did stand a candidate, as did a minor party called A Blue Revolution that only had one parliamentary candidate in the election.)
+(The Green Party did stand a candidate, as did a minor party called Blue Revolution that only had one parliamentary candidate in the election.)

 Nutall came in third place (with Labour second), winning just 7.7% of the vote; this was a decrease of 26.1% compared to 2015, and the third-largest percentage fall in UKIP vote share in that election.
 UKIP's share of the vote fell nationally in that election, and the result was still their seventh-highest vote share of any seat.
 The election saw UKIP achieve their worst result in the constituency since the 2001 general election.
 The Conservative majority increased to an all-time high in the seat, while Labour had their best result since 2005, achieving 25% of the votes cast.
 The Green Party and Liberal Democrats lost their deposits, mirroring the 2015 election results for both parties.
 Of the 46 constituencies in the East Midlands region, Boston and Skegness had the third lowest turnout at the election, at 62.7%.